STRINGING IV: Wire type identificationEntire Contents Copyright © 2021 CBH

 Plain Soft Iron

-Our newest US-made iron wire has traces of Carbon (0.18%) and Manganese (0.69%), and is unplated with a quite dull grey appearance.
+Our unplated US-made iron wire has traces of Carbon (0.18%) and Manganese (0.69%), and has quite a dull grey appearance.

-The Soft Iron wire drawn by Malcolm Rose in England is also unplated, and is popularly used by many of the higher quality makers for tonal reasons.
+The Soft Iron wire drawn by Malcolm Rose in England is also unplated, and has been used for a long time for tonal reasons by many of the higher quality makers.
 It is made in several grades: The “A” is used for harpsichords, “B” for early pianos, “C” is harder drawn for pianos up to 1830, and “D” for pianos later than that.
 The wire has a smooth, polished silver appearance that is difficult to visually distinguish from Steel when on an instrument, although it is inclined to rust quickly in dusty, humid or corrosive surroundings.
 It is noticeably softer and easier to bend than Steel.

 This iron wire is so-named because of its phosphorus content with next to no carbon, based on chemical analysis of surviving strings on original instruments.
 P-wire has been thoroughly researched, developed and tested over the past decade by Stephen Birkett at Canada’s University of Waterloo, and is now being produced in commercial quantities.
 It is drawn in the proportional Nuremburg sizes and later batches have been reported to have the added advantage of natural corrosion resistance.